officialgazette/publication-configurator/README.md

 The configuration tool can create/edit a JSON file that configures the publication types.
 This JSON file must be loaded into the publication types server.
 ![Screenshot Config Tool](https://amtsblattportal.ch/static/media/screenshot_config_ui.PNG)

 The screenshot above shows the config screen of the tool.
-The left-hand side lists the publication types of the general terms catalogue, while the right-hand side shows the tenant-specific configuration.
+The left-hand side lists the publication types of the general terms catalog, while the right-hand side shows the tenant-specific configuration.
 ## Terms configuration tool
 The terms configuration tool can create/edit a JSON file (referred as "Terms Database") which defines the standard terms and their assignment to a standard publication type.